NathanMacDiarmid/NathanMacDiarmid/README.md

 </a>

 ### 🔭 I’m currently working on
-* Migrating my website portfolio to React
+* Just finished the upgrade of my website... deciding where to go next!

 ### 📫 How to reach me:
 Through the contact portal on